 Group Classes: No refunds, exchanges, or credit for missed classes.

-Private Classes: 24 hour notice is required for cancellation and rescheduling.
-Fees may be applied for less than 24 hrs notice.
+Private Classes: 24 hour notice is required for cancellation and rescheduling. $25 fee for less than 24 hrs notice.

 Questions about the practices: